mhewedy/viper/README.md

 Vagrant uses a Vagrantfile, and I think - in my case - it is an overhead to maintain such file for each vm I want to create.

-With Vagrantfile, it is most suitated to be source-controlled, but I usually created ad-hoc VMs to try things out - Where containers are not suitable. (build full k8s cluster, etc... )
+With Vagrantfile, it is most suitated to be source-controlled, but I usually created ad-hoc VMs to try things out - where containers are not suitable. (build full k8s cluster, etc... )